The Harry Potter Lexicon: Lawsuit

 The result of the lawsuit was that the book could be published, but not in its present form.
 A modified version of the book was published in 2009.

 This case went to bench trial in the New York Federal District Court of Judge Robert Patterson on April 14, 2008.
 RDR Books’ defense team, which includes solo San Francisco practitioner, Lizbeth Hasse of the Creative Industry Law Group, solo New York practitioner David Hammer, and the Fair Use Project at Stanford University Law School, has replied to the suit, arguing:

 Rowling stated that her efforts to halt the publishing of the Lexicon have been crushing her creativity, and said that she was not sure if she has "the will or the heart" to now publish her own encyclopedia.

 On 8 September 2008, Rowling won her copyright case against RDR Books.
-Lexicon publisher RDR Books said:
+The judge concluded that there was too much direct quotation (attributed and unattributed) and that though the books was transformative in respect of the Harry Potter series, it was less transformative of the "schoolbooks" (Magical Creatures and History of Quidditch).
+The minimum award was made of $750 for each of the infringed works, for a total of $6,750, and an injunction was made preventing publication of the book in its then current form.